Reaction-diffusion equations with transport noise and critical superlinear diffusion: Global well-posedness of weakly dissipative systems: Global existence and uniqueness for weakly dissipative systems

 \subsubsection{The stochastic Brusselator in three dimensions}

-In this subsection we prove global existence \eqref{eq:brusselator} in the case $d=3$.
-This will require a more detailed analysis compared to the case $d\in \{1, 2\}$ treated in Subsection \ref{sss:brusselator_two_dimensional}, because we cannot apply Theorem \ref{thm:blow_up_criteria}\eqref{it:blow_up_not_sharp_L}, since this would require $\sup_{t\in [s,\sigma\wedge T)} \|u(t)\|_{L^{\zeta_1}}<\infty$ a.s. for some $\zeta_1>3$.
-For $u_1$ such an estimate holds, but for $u_2$ it seems that we can only deduce such an a priori energy bound for $\zeta_1=3$.
-Instead, we will apply the sharper blow-up criteria of Theorem \ref{thm:blow_up_criteria}\eqref{it:blow_up_sharp_L}.
-This will requires as more detailed analysis with energy estimates which are mixed in space and time.
-To prove these new energy bounds for $u_2$, positivity of $u_1$ and $u_2$ play an essential role.
-Therefore, unlike in the case $d\in \{1, 2\}$ we need to restrict to those $g$ which ensure $u\geq 0$ from the beginning.
+In this subsection, we prove global existence \eqref{eq:brusselator} in the case $d=3$.
+This will require a more detailed analysis compared to the case $d\in \{1, 2\}$ treated in Subsection \ref{sss:brusselator_two_dimensional} because we cannot apply Theorem \ref{thm:blow_up_criteria}\eqref{it:blow_up_not_sharp_L} as this would require $\sup_{t\in [s,\sigma\wedge T)} \|u(t)\|_{L^{\zeta_1}}<\infty$ a.s. for some $\zeta_1>3$.
+For $u_1$ such an estimate holds, but for $u_2$ it seems that we can only deduce such an a priori energy estimate for $\zeta_1=3$.
+Instead, we will apply the sharper blow-up criterion of Theorem \ref{thm:blow_up_criteria}\eqref{it:blow_up_sharp_L}.
+This will require a more detailed analysis with energy estimates which are mixed in space and time.
+To prove these new energy estimates for $u_2$, the positivity of $u_1$ and $u_2$ plays an essential role.
+Therefore, unlike in the case $d\in \{1, 2\}$ we need to restrict ourselves to those $g$ which ensure $u\geq 0$ from the beginning.
 We start by listing our assumptions.